pivotal-anz/concourse-intro/UsingConcourse.md

 Note:

+1. The `trigger:true` option to the git step tells the job to reru automatically whenever the repository is updated.
 1. `concourse-intro` contains both the test script (`concourse-intro/scripts/test`) and the task (`concourse-intro/ci/test-task.yml`) to run it.
 1. The task name `unit` is arbitrary.
 There are _no_ predefined tasks.